Lost in Food

 Do I have to brown the beef first?

-If you like this recipe then try some of our other warming beef recipes:
+If you like this recipe then please leave a comment below.
+Then why not try some of my other easy beef stew recipes:

 • Beef Cheek Braised in Red Wine